segersniels/convit/README.md

 ### Generate

-Experimental feature that uses OpenAI to assist with writing a conventional commit message.
+Experimental feature that uses AI to assist with writing a conventional commit message.
 It looks at the currently staged changes that you want to commit and a user specified commit message to determine the type & optional scope of the commit.

 ```bash
 convit generate
 ```

-> This feature is _bring-your-own-key_ and requires the `OPENAI_API_KEY` environment variable to be set.
+> This feature is _bring-your-own-key_ and requires the `OPENAI_API_KEY` or `ANTHROPIC_API_KEY` environment variable to be set depending on the configured model.